You are here

 If you use more than your free minutes, you have to buy extra minutes.
 Extra minutes are expensive.
 You may also have to buy minutes just to get your voicemail.

 Many people who have Lifeline run out of minutes quickly, and then nobody can reach them.
-Be sure to give people who need to get in touch with you a back up phone number.
-Ask a friend or family member if you can use their number as a back up.
-Be careful about giving your Lifeline number to your social worker, probation officer or other people who need to reach you.
-If you use your Lifeline phone to call a court or an agency for a hearing, tell them you have limited minutes so they do not put you on hold or delay the matter.
+Be sure to give a backup phone number to people who need to get in touch with you like social workers, doctors, and probation officers.
+Ask a friend or family member if you can use their number as a backup.
+If you use your Lifeline phone to call a court or an agency for a hearing, tell them you have limited minutes so they do not put you on hold or delay you.

 Can I get Lifeline?